 AHI's Activities, Partners and Programs Include:

-Adirondack Medical Home Pilot is an innovative, patient-centered model for the delivery of health care services that strengthens the role of primary care.
+The Adirondack Region Medical Home Pilot is an innovative, patient-centered model for the delivery of health care services that strengthens the role of primary care.
 The Pilot focuses on prevention and care coordination to improve quality and contain costs.
-Participating organizations include 35 primary care practices (representing some 100 physicians and a like number of physician assistants and nurse practitioners), five hospitals, seven commercial health plans and Medicaid, Medicare, the New York State Department of Health, the Medical Society of the State of New York, and the New York State Association of Counties.
+Participating organizations include 35 primary care practices (representing some 100 physicians and a like number of physician assistants and nurse practitioners), five hospitals, seven commercial health plans, Medicaid, Medicare, the NYS Department of Health, the Medical Society of the State of New York, and the NYS Association of Counties.
 AHI provides a variety of central services that support the Pilot.

 Adirondack Rural Health Network